Skip to content

 Many hosting companies used to offer free trials, without requiring users to set up a payment method.
 With the growth of cryptocurrency miners, bot networks, and a rapid rise in abusive users, almost every company now requires users to set up a payment method as an anti-abuse measure.

-To deploy and manage a project on Platform.sh, you’ll need the tools available in the Command Line Interface (CLI).
-To install the latest version of the CLI, visit https://docs.upsun.com/administration/cli.html and follow the instructions for your operating system.
-If you're on Windows and haven't installed something like this in a terminal before, I recommend using Scoop, a tool for installing utilities on Windows.
-Scoop makes it easy to install the Upsun CLI, and many other tools you might find helpful as you continue working on more complex programming projects.
+To deploy and manage a project on Scalingo, you’ll need the tools available in the Command Line Interface (CLI).
+To install the latest version of the CLI, visit https://doc.scalingo.com/tools/cli/start and follow the instructions for your operating system.

 Creating a requirements.txt file